Update: Metaverse Fashion Week occurred March 24th 2022 to moderate success

 Digital fashion eliminates the need for brands to produce physical items at all, saving them money on production costs and allowing them to appeal to a more environmentally-conscious clientele.
 The metaverse will also make it easier for smaller designers to break into the market because all that’s needed to create and sell digital pieces is access to a computer and the internet.

-Fashion Brands Are Already Active in the Metaverse
+Fashion Brands in the Metaverse

 The best way to understand how fashion will work in the metaverse is to look at the fashion brands already participating in it.
 So far, the majority of the fashion world’s investments into the metaverse have been through video game skims—a $40 billion a year market.